opnfv/fds/docs/scenarios/os-nosdn-fdio-noha/scenario.description.rst

 details see also https://github.com/naveenjoy/networking-vpp/

 Networking-vpp provides a Neutron ML2 mechanism driver to bring the advantages of VPP to OpenStack deployments.
+It uses an etcd cluster on the control node to keep track of the compute nodes, agent state and port bindings/unbindings.

 It's been written to be as simple and readable as possible, which means it's naive; the aim was not to write the most efficient mechanism driver ever from